Bea watched anxiously from the hill as the handsome hero fought his way into the thorns, trying to reach the castle where the heroine lay sleeping.

-“They won’t tell us.
-The white suits keep closing sections of the station.
-Every now and again they bring in a new Mirror, but it don’t seem to make a difference.
-Reckon they’ll be no Mirrors left soon, and then we’ll be in real trouble.”
+“They won’t tell us, but they keep closing sections of the station.
+Reckon they’ll be no Mirrors left soon.
+Then we’ll be in real trouble.”

 “Well, it ain’t looking particularly good, is it?
 How old are you?”

-“Yeah, well, you just better hope you never do.
+“Yeah, well, you better hope you never do.
 What do you think will happen when we ain’t got no Mirrors to get into Thaiana?
 When there’s no food to be had?
-If the Anties keep messing up the Plots, that’s what’ll happen.”
+If the Anties keep messing up the Plots that’s what’ll happen.”

 “It won’t get that far,” Bea said.
 But there was a question in her voice, and she knew it.